S. Koreas Automotive Export Hits Record High In February - UrduPoint

 S. Korea's Automotive Export Hits Record High In February

-SEOUL, (UrduPoint / Pakistan Point News - 20th Mar, 2023 ) :South Korea's automotive export hit a record high in February thanks to robust demand for eco-friendly vehicles, government data showed on Monday.
+SEOUL, (UrduPoint / Pakistan Point News - 22nd Mar, 2023 ) :South Korea's automotive export hit a record high in February thanks to robust demand for eco-friendly vehicles, government data showed Wednesday.

 Car shipment soared 47.1 percent from a year earlier to 5.6 billion U.S. Dollars in February, according to the Ministry of Trade, Industry and Energy.